lanl/pyQBTNs/docs/source/index.rst

 Welcome to pyQBTNs's documentation!
 ===================================

 pyQBTNs is a Python library for boolean matrix and tensor factorization using D-Wave quantum annealers.
 The library includes five different boolean tensor decomposition methods making up three distinct types of tensor networks.
-The methodologies for pyQBTNs are described in :cite:p:`pelofske2021boolean` and :cite:p:`Daniel2020`.
+The methodologies for pyQBTNs are introduced in [1].

-pyQBTNs includes five different boolean tensor factorization methods, making up three distinct types of tensor networks. pyQBTNs allows the user to specify local solvers that do not require a connection to a quantum annealer, but still solve the optimization problems the annealer would solve in the factorization algorithm.
+pyQBTNs allows the user to specify local solvers that do not require a connection to a quantum annealer, but still solve the optimization problems the annealer would solve in the factorization algorithm.
 In order to use a D-Wave quantum annealer as the solver for this software, the user must set up a D-Wave configuration file.
 The tensor methods allow for multi-rank factorization, but the current implementation only allows single rank factorization (i.e. one rank used across the entire algorithm)

 Resources
 ========================================